ArminKardan/quickengine/1-12-qe-front-globals-loginbygoogle.md

 </b-200>
 ```

-Use this function in `xwebsite` blocks to provide a seamless login experience using QE credentials or fallback to Google OAuth when needed.
+Use this function in `XWebsite` blocks to provide a seamless login experience using QE credentials or fallback to Google OAuth when needed.